Intellectual property (IP) is a collection of owned ideas or concepts. The main types of IP protection are patents, copyrights, and trademarks.

-- Copyright – Copyrights protect “original works of authorship fixed in any tangible medium of expression.”
-(17 U.S.C.A. § 102) It gives rights to sell, distribute copies, publicly display, prepare derivative works, publish, perform, film, or record and authorize others to exercise these rights (TLALaw, 2019).
-Patents are best for protecting procedures, processes, formulas, methods, or systems, but supportive documents for products that are patented may also be copyrighted.
+- Copyright: Copyrights protect “original works of authorship fixed in any tangible medium of expression” (17 U.S.C.A. § 102).
+They give rights to sell, distribute copies, publicly display, prepare derivative works, publish, perform, film, or record and authorize others to exercise these rights (TLA Law, 2019).
+Patents are best for protecting procedures, processes, formulas, methods, or systems, but supportive documents for patented products may also be copyrighted.

-- Trademarks – Trademarks protect the distinct elements of the identity of your business, product or services and distinguish you from others.
-The elements may be names, titles, short phrases, slogans, symbols, or designs.
-(TLALaw, 2019)
+- Trademarks: Trademarks protect the distinct elements of the identity of your business, product, or service and distinguish you from others.
+The elements may be names, titles, short phrases, slogans, symbols, or designs (TLA Law, 2019).

 Source: TLA Law.
 Intellectual Property Cheat Sheet: The 5 types of intellectual property to know.
 IPLaw/TLA Law.
 November 6, 2019.

-- Disclosed Inventions – An invention has been disclosed confidentially as part of the patent pre-application process.
+- Disclosed Inventions: An invention that has been disclosed confidentially as part of the patent pre-application process.
 An invention may be disclosed to the public because it is not patentable and confidentiality does not confer any value.

-- Tangible Assets – This includes assets used in research with commercial value, like mice or intellectual property.
-To share them with another researcher involves a Material Transfer Agreement (MTA), which is a contract that defines the rights and obligations of both parties and protects intellectual property.
+- Tangible Assets: This includes assets used in research with commercial value, for example, a specific type of mouse or equipment you developed.
+To share them with another researcher involves a material transfer agreement (MTA), which is a contract that defines the rights and obligations of both parties and protects intellectual property.